bhall66/IMSAI-8080/software/README.md

 # Software

-block.bas is an XYBASIC program that takes a block number (CP/M allocate disk space, 1K in size) and shows the eight track/sectors and disk image byte offsets for this block.
+block.bas is an XYBASIC program that takes a block number (CP/M allocated disk space, 1K in size) and shows the eight track/sectors and disk image byte offsets for the block.

 sysAddr.bas is an XYBASIC program that displays the CCP, BDOS, and BIOS function addresses for the current system.